-Since the 55AX is intended to be started with an electric starter, the addition of a spinner assembly for ble.
-Use a centering the starter sleeve is desirable.
+Since the 75AX and 95AX is intended to be started with an electric starter, the addition of a spinner assembly for centering spinner assembly for centering the starter sleeve is desirable.
 Use a heavy-duty, well balanced spinner either of metal or plastic.